 Using 3D drawing programs and Photoshop, the team crafted the Horrors of HorrorLand over the course of two weeks, paying very close attention to details.
 Ambiguity plays an important part in the game, and this was key to implement in the design of the Horrors, who were purposefully designed to keep players wondering whether they were truly monsters or just workers in costume.
 On one hand, it looks as though the Horrors are wearing costumes that don’t fit well and are too tight.
 However, it also looks as though it could just be layers of monster skin.
 After the basic look of the Horror was finalized, the team went about creating the various themed Horrors that staff the park and worked on animating them.

 As mentioned in last week’s blog entry, the boss of the group is a magician Horror named Horrifico.
 I think the name says it all; he’s a pretty scary guy with his glowing eyes, bad temper and skullhead cane.

 The Pirate Horror is definitely my favorite!
 You can find him in Fever Swamp.
 In the initial concepts for the Pirate Horror, it was up for debate whether or not the Horror should have a missing leg.
 Ultimately, thinking that a missing leg would be just too horrifying, the team decided that the Pirate Horror would have a peg leg but his real leg would be tucked up behind him!

-Also, make sure to come back next Monday to find out cool stuff about the five different HorrorLand park areas.
-And, because I'm looking out for you Splotters, you'll also be able to download an EXCLUSIVE (that's right, you can't get this anywhere else!) map of HorrorLand!
+Also, click here to find out cool stuff about the five different HorrorLand park areas.
+And, because I’m looking out for you Splotters, you’ll also be able to download an EXCLUSIVE (that’s right, you can’t get this anywhere else!) map of HorrorLand!

 — Robin, Scholastic Interactive Staffer